SuperrSonic/WiiMC-SSLC/README.md

 - Exposed the volume normalizer filter.
 - Added ".dash" extension, using this extension will skip the deblock filter.
 - Made the deflicker filter optional.
+- Added Shuffle, Loop, and Continuous modes for video.
 - Removed picture viewer to increase memory.
-- Removed NTFS and EXT libs to increase memory.
 - Disabled some minor codecs to increase memory.
 - Default to gray theme.
 - Other minor changes and fixes.